GWU-Museum-Studies/Museum-Digital-Practice-2022/content/essays/essay-9.md

 ### Human Origins – Becoming Part of the Exhibit
 In the Hall of Human Origins, the NMNH provides unique digital interactive experiences that allow visitors to incorporate themselves into the exhibit content.
 Embodied exhibit elements, or physical experiences that allow people to engage with the exhibit using their whole bodies and their physical movements, have been shown to improve information recall for visitors.[^27] This is similar to the concept of tangible interactions, which occur when people interact with digital technology using their bodies and physical objects, not just screens.[^28] These tangible interactions allow museums to improve cultural literacy, learning, and play in the exhibit setting.[^29]

-The *Morph Station* in the Hall of Human Origins is an interactive in which visitors take a photo of their face in a photo booth, then choose a species of ancient human to “morph” into ((Figure 8)[#fig-kiss-08.png]).
+The *Morph Station* in the Hall of Human Origins is an interactive in which visitors take a photo of their face in a photo booth, then choose a species of ancient human to “morph” into (Figure 8).
 The screen superimposes the eyes and mouth from the photo onto a model of the ancient human.
 The exhibit also gives visitors the option to send themselves the morphed photo, to keep a memory of the visit to the museum.

 {{< q-figure id="fig-kiss-08" >}}

 Much like the Ocean Hall Quiz, this has relatively low educational value and mainly serves as a fun activity that can improve visitor enjoyment and social engagement between visitors.
 Despite the slow day at the museum when I visited, there were several people using the *Morph Station*, often comparing results.
 This interactive also personalizes the exhibit experience by incorporating the visitors’ faces.
 By physically embodying an ancient hominid, visitors can connect more intimately to the content and develop empathy for these people.

 The Hall of Human Origins also has some digital Q&A stations that challenge visitors’ thoughts.
-These have been (discussed)[https://ad-hoc-museum-collective.github.io/Museum-Digital-Practice-2021/essays/essay-14/] in a previous edition of *Museum Digital Practice*.
+These have been [discussed](https://ad-hoc-museum-collective.github.io/Museum-Digital-Practice-2021/essays/essay-14/) in a previous edition of *Museum Digital Practice*.

 ## Criticisms of Interactives in Museums